Home » About

 About

-Dollar Store Crafts was started in October 2008, and has since developed into a successful daily crafting blog with an emphasis on projects that are cheap, chic, and easy to do.
-Approximately 100,000 unique readers visit Dollar Store Crafts each month.
+Heather Mann started Dollar Store Crafts in October 2008, and the site has since developed into a successful daily crafting blog with an emphasis on projects that are cheap, chic, and easy to do.
+Over 600,000 unique readers visit Dollar Store Crafts each month, and over 1 million pages are viewed each month.

 This blog is dedicated to bringing you crafts that feature materials purchased